Aayush518/darazPriceTracker/README.md

 # Daraz Price Tracker API

-Welcome to the Daraz Price Tracker API!
 This API allows you to track the prices of products listed on daraz.com.np with ease.
 Utilizing Django Rest Framework, Celery, Redis, and Django-Rest-Knox, it provides a seamless experience for price monitoring and user authentication.

 ## Features